Asynchronous Exclusive Selection: Unbounded Selection

 \Paragraph{Implementations of a repository.}

-The algorithms we give next resort to a renaming procedure.
-We interpret a newly acquired name $i$ as an indication that the register $R_i$ is available for depositing.
-The renaming procedure we use is similar to the wait-free solution given by Attiya et al.~\cite{AttiyaBDPR90,Attiya-Welch-book2004}.
+The algorithms we give next assign integers to processes such that an assignment provides exclusivity of a selection of an integer by a process.
+We interpret a newly assigned integer~$i$ as an indication that the register~$R[i]$ could be available for depositing.

-We start from the algorithm called \textsc{Selfish-Deposit}, its details are as follows.
-Each process~$p$ maintains a sorted list $L_p$ of $2n-1$ indices $i$ of registers $R_i$ in its local memory.
-This list is interpreted as storing indices of registers available for deposits.
-The list is initialized to store the first $2n-1$ positive integers arranged in order.
-Process $p$ also stores a pointer $A_p$ to the next possibly available empty register, with $A_p$ initialized to~$2n$.
+We start from the algorithm called \textsc{Selfish-Repository}, which works as follows.
+Each process~$p$ maintains a sorted list $L_p$ of $2n-1$ indices $i$ in its local memory, which are interpreted as identifying registers possibly still available for deposits.
+The list is initialized to store the first $2n-1$ positive integers arranged in order in consecutive entries.
+Pointer $L_p.\texttt{head}$ points to the first item on the list.
+For an entry $x$ in the list, $x.\texttt{next}$ is the next item in the list, and $x.\texttt{value}$ is the integer stored in the entry.
+Process~$p$ also uses a variable~$A_p$ interpreted as an index of the next available empty register immediately after the registers whose indices are in~$L_p$.
+The variable~$A_p$ is initialized to~$2n$.
+The entry at position $i$ in list~$L_p$ of process~$p$ is denoted $L_p[i]$ (or $L[i]$ when $p$ is understood).

-Process $p$ may use a procedure to \emph{verify the list~$L_p$}, which is performed as follows.
-Process~$p$ scans the list~$L_p$ and for each entry~$j$ in it reads~$R_j$.
-If $R_j$ is still empty, then the next entry $j+1$ is considered, otherwise $p$ removes the $j$th entry from the list $L_p$ and begins scanning registers~$R_i$ one by one in the order of indices starting from the index stored in~$A_p$.
-This is continued until an empty $R_k$ is found, if any, then $k$ is appended to~$L_p$.
-Next the entry $j+1$ in~$L_p$ is processed.
-The procedure ends with all the entries of~$L_p$ have been processed.
+Process~$p$ may \emph{update list~$L_p$}, which is performed as follows.
+Process~$p$ scans~$L_p$, starting from $L_p.\texttt{head}$.
+For each entry $x$ scanned in the list, if $x.\texttt{value}=j$, then $p$ reads~$R[j]$.
+If $R[j]$ is still empty, then the next entry $x.\texttt{next}$ is considered, otherwise $p$ removes entry~$x$ from list $L_p$, by making the predecessor of $x$ point to its successor $x.\texttt{next}$, and begins scanning registers~$R[i]$ one by one in the order of indices, starting from the index~$i$ stored in~$A_p$.
+The scan of array~$R$ continues until an empty~$R[k]$ is found, if any.
+Once process~$p$ reads an empty $R[k]$ then $p$ appends a new entry $y$ with $y.\texttt{value}=k$ to~$L_p$, and sets~$A_p$ to~$k+1$.
+This completes processing entry~$x$.
+Next the entry $x.\texttt{next}$ in~$L_p$ is processed in a similar manner.
+Updating list~$L_p$ ends after all the entries of~$L_p$ have been processed.